-The amount of equity you can release depends on your age and on how much of your mortgage is paid off.
+The amount of equity you can release depends on your age, house value, and on how much of your mortgage is paid off.
 Most people release between 20-50% of the equity in their home, typically between £10,000-£100,000.

 Because house prices have risen over the years, the equity you have in yours could be significant.

 For example, if your home is worth £250,000 and you have an outstanding mortgage of £50,000, you would have £200,000 equity.

 To find out how much equity you could release, try our 60 second calculator below.

 What are the different types of equity release?

 The most popular way to release equity is with a lifetime mortgage.

 This is a loan secued on your home.
 You still own your house and there is no requirement to make monthly repayments.

 Instead, the loan and interest are repaid when your home is sold, which is usually when you pass away or move into permanent care.